 A charter school is a public school authorized by a school district, county office of education or the State Board of Education.
 State law requires that charter petitions be approved if they comply with the statutory criteria.
 The District has certain fiscal oversight and other responsibilities with respect to both Affiliated Charter Schools and Fiscally Independent Charter Schools located in the District geographic boundaries.
 However, Fiscally Independent Charter Schools are separate LEAs and receive revenues directly from the State.
-Affiliated charter schools receive their funding from the District and are included in the District's budgets and audit reports.
+Affiliated Charter Schools receive their funding from the District and are included in the District's budgets and audit reports.
 Information regarding enrollment, ADA, budgets and other financial information relating to Fiscally Independent Charter Schools is not included in the District's audit reports or in this Official Statement unless otherwise noted.

 Pursuant to the LCFF, Fiscally Independent Charter Schools and Affiliated Charter Schools will receive a Base Grant per ADA and are eligible to receive Supplemental Grants, Concentration Grants and Equity Multiplier funds.
 See " - Local Control Funding Formula" herein.
-In fiscal year 2023-24, the District operates 51 Affiliated Charter Schools and oversees 221 Fiscally Independent Charter Schools within the District boundaries.
-The fiscal year 2023-24 funded ADA of the Affiliated Charter Schools and the Fiscally Independent Charter Schools is anticipated to be approximately 34,658 and 101,678, respectively.
+In fiscal year 2023-24, the District operated 51 (unaudited) Affiliated Charter Schools and oversaw 221 (unaudited) Fiscally Independent Charter Schools within the District boundaries.
+The fiscal year 2023-24 funded ADA of the Affiliated Charter Schools and the Fiscally Independent Charter Schools was 35,720 (unaudited) and 101,451 (unaudited), respectively.
 An increase in the number of Fiscally Independent Charter Schools within the boundaries of a school district or an increase in the number of students transferring to a Fiscally Independent Charter School or an Affiliated Charter School from a traditional school within a school district may cause a net reduction in the District's ADA.